adamp-github/adamp-github.github.io/index.md

 # Daily DevOps Grind

+## 5th May 2021 - Long road to DevOps
+### Udemy
+Read a blog post on "Implementing GitFlow using AWS CodePipeline, AWS CodeCommit, AWS Code Build and AWS CodeDeploy" by Ashish Gore.
+I followed in up with some videos on best practices for using GitFlow.
+### Work
+Worked through some Systems manager configuration and proposed using session manager to relieve SSH management burden and provide a managed authentication platform using an existing identity provider.
+Removed a CloudFormation template and updated an Iam role.

 ## 4th May 2021 - Long road to DevOps
 ### Udemy
 I completed more of the DevOps course covering the CodePipeline in detail.